Computing Full Conformal Prediction Set with Approximate Homotopy: Background and Problem Setup

 \subsection{Conformal Prediction}

-Conformal prediction \cite{Vovk_Gammerman_Shafer05} is a general framework for constructing confidence sets, with the remarkable properties of being distribution-free, having a finite-sample coverage guarantee, and being able to be adapted to any estimator under mild assumptions.
+Conformal prediction \cite{Vovk_Gammerman_Shafer05} is a general framework for constructing confidence sets, with the remarkable properties of being distribution free, having a finite sample coverage guarantee, and being able to be adapted to any estimator under mild assumptions.
 We recall the arguments in \cite{Shafer_Vovk08, Lei_GSell_Rinaldo_Tibshirani_Wasserman18}.

 Let us introduce the extension of the optimization problem~\eqref{eq:primal_problem} with augmented training data $\Data_{n+1}(z) := \Data_{n} \cup \{(x_{n+1}, z)\}$ for $z \in \bbR$:

 Then, for any $z$ in $\bbR$, we define the conformity measure for $\Data_{n+1}(z)$ as